Examples Of Market Research Focus Groups In Action

 The topic guide is reflective of how groups operate, commencing with introductory questions to help the group to form.
 This serves to get people talking and feeling comfortable enough to proffer their opinions and experiences.
 Questions then progress to yield more information, and there should be no pressure on the group members to alter their views, rather, attention is centred on understanding the comments and thought processes as the issues are discussed.

-Focus groups deliver qualitative depth information, where exploration and identification of attitudes, behaviours and processes are the chief research objectives.
+Focus groups deliver qualitative depth information, where exploration and identification of attitudes, behaviors and processes are the chief research objectives.
 They are best used where “why?” “what?” , and “how?” questions require illumination.
 They can be used in three ways in the research design:

 The type of design will depend on the objectives of the research.
 When focus groups are used as the sole source of data, the objectives centre on identification, exploration, and illumination, whereas, when these objectives are coupled with quantification, a multi method design will be the preferred option (McQuarrie 1996).